-Name Country of incorporation and place of business Nature of business Proportion of ordinary shares directly held by the Parent (%) Proportion of ordinary shares directly held by the Group (%) Metro Bank PLC 1 UK Retail and commercial banking services 100% Dariking services 100% SME Invoice Finance Limited 1 UK Invoice financing 100% SME Asset Finance Limited 1 UK Asset financing 100%
+Name Country of incorporatic and place of business Proportion of ordinary shares directly held by the Parent (%) Proportion of ordinary shares directly held by the Group (%) Metro Bank PLC 1 UK Retail and commercial banking services 100% SME Invoice Finance Limited 1 UK Invoice financing - 100% SME Asset Finance Limited 1 UK Asset financing - 100%

-^{1.} All of the Company's subsidiaries have their registered address at One Southampton Row, London, WC1B 5HA.
+1. All of the Company's subsidiaries have their registered address at One Southampton Row, London, WC1B 5HA.